microsoft/accessibility-insights-service/README.md

 -   If the above command failed for formatting issues, run the below command to format all files
     ```bash
     npm run format
     ```

-### 8. Build & deploy to production

--   If you already have azure function created in azure & have container registry setup, go to last two steps.
--   Create the azure function you are trying to deploy to.
-Refer https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-linux-custom-image for more information on how to create the azure function.
-    Set AzureWebJobsStorage setting as the storage account connection string under App Settings of your Azure function.
--   Create a Container registry in your azure subscription.
-Refer https://docs.microsoft.com/en-us/azure/container-registry/ for more information.
--   Build & deploy Docker image

-    ```bash
-       npm run deploy-prod

-    ```

 ## Testing